belastingdienst/opr-paas/docs/overview/core_concepts/paasns.md

   As the top namespace is the product of a PaasNs resource in the namespace called after the Paas, all child PaasNs's are assumed to be part of the same Paas.

-!!!
-Note
+!!! note

     Note that besides creating the namespaces, the PaasNs controller also properly sets up the namespace with the proper quota and the proper [authorization](authorization.yaml).